EC-Release/oci/README.md

 [![Build Status](https://travis-ci.com/Enterprise-connect/oci.svg?branch=v1)](https://travis-ci.com/Enterprise-connect/oci)

 # EC OCI Spec
-**Running the EC agent artifact within a docker image is not recommended due the dependancy of the underlying linux cgroup with docker.**
+**Running the EC agent artifact within a docker image is not recommended due the dependancy of the underlying linux cgroup with docker.** It is highly recommended to run this image as a rootless/unpriviliged conatiner.
+Please refer to [runc for further information](https://github.com/opencontainers/runc)

 The cgroup lives in the docker core which by design requires a sudoer permission from the guest system.
 Docker users who wish to level up the security by running the container as a non-sudoer user within a container should **avoid the volume-sharing on the guest host**.

 The root permission per se defeats the purpose of EC rootless-connectivity model and ultimately create several security leaks on the guest host.
 However, it is worth to note that **running a standalone agent does NOT require a sudoer/root permission.** Please refer to [the agent source code repo for the standalone deployment](https://github.build.ge.com/Enterprise-Connect/agent#Usage). **Users with restrict security environemnt one such as AWS GovCloud should consider using a self-build image based on the spec examples in this repo.**